 Abstract Classical, i.e. non-quantum, communications include configurations with multiple-input multiple-output (MIMO) channels.
 Some associated signal processing tasks consider these channels in a symmetric way, i.e. by assigning the same role to all channel inputs, and similarly to all channel outputs.
 These tasks especially include channel identification/estimation and channel equalization, tightly connected with source separation.
 Their most challenging version is the blind one, i.e. when the receivers have (almost) no prior knowledge about the emitted signals.
 Other signal processing tasks consider classical communication channels in an asymmetric way.
-This especially includes the situation when data are sent by Emitter 1 to Receiver 1 through a main channel, and an "intruder" (including Receiver 2) interferes with that channel so as to extract information, thus performing so-called eavesdropping, while Receiver 1 may aim at detecting that intrusion.
-Part of the above processing
+This especially includes the situation when data are sent by Emitter 1 to Receiver 1 through a main channel, and an "intruder" (including Receiver 2) interferes with that channel so as to extract information, thus performing so-called eavesdropping, while Receiver 1 may aim at detecting that intrusion, which leads to a decision problem (existence of intrusion / no intrusion).
+Part of the above processing tasks have been extended to quantum channels, including those that have several quantum bits (qubits) at their input and output.
+For such quantum